open-mmlab/mmdetection/configs/vfnet/README.md

-# VarifocalNet: An IoU-aware Dense Object detector
+# VarifocalNet: An IoU-aware Dense Object Detector

 ## Introduction
-**VarifocalNet** learns to predict the IoU-aware classification score which mixes the object presence confidence and localization accuracy together.
-This learning is supervised by the proposed Varifocal Loss (VFL), based on a star shape bounding box feature representation (the features at nine yellow sampling points).
+**VarifocalNet (VFNet)** learns to predict the IoU-aware classification score which mixes the object presence confidence and localization accuracy together as the detection score for a bounding box.
+The learning is supervised by the proposed Varifocal Loss (VFL), based on a new star-shaped bounding box feature representation (the features at nine yellow sampling points).
 Given the new representation, the object localization accuracy is further improved by refining the initially regressed bounding box.
+The full paper is available at: [https://arxiv.org/abs/2008.13367](https://arxiv.org/abs/2008.13367).

 <div align="center">
   <img src="VFNet.png" width="600px" />